ccontrols/structured-types/packages/api-docs/README.md

 ### 2. Object configuration

 Providing an object configuration allows you to modify the title and other properties of the section.
-When using a javascript configuration file, you can also provide callback for custom section titles or content.
+When using a javascript configuration file, you can also provide a callback function for custom section titles or content.

 Javascript: